ably/sdk-api-reference/descriptions.md

 ## class DeviceDetails

-The `DeviceDetails` object contains the properties of a device registered for push notifications.
+Contains the properties of a device registered for push notifications.

 | Method / Property | Parameter | Returns | Spec | Description |
 |---|---|---|---|---|